nce/tourenbuchctl/README.md

 # tourenbuchctl
 A tool for working with my tourenbuch.

-Tourenbuch is a set of my personal outdoor sports activity.
-Each entry consists of gpx tracks, a map, stats, plotted elevation graphs and a overall summary.
+`Tourenbuch` is a digital & printed log book of my personal outdoor sports activities.
+Each entry consists of gpx tracks, map, stats, plotted elevation graphs and an overall summary.

+This CLI helps me to interact with it.
+Until i release more information about my (private) Tourenbuch, it's  probabaly not useful for anyone.

 ## Strava
 Activity stats like distance or climbed elevation gets queried from strava and